daos-stack/daos-reproducibility/io500/isc22/lenovo/README.md

 ### Client environment

 Lenovo's Lenox cluster uses Slurm for resource scheduling.
-The Slurm job control statements for Lenox have been included in the IO500 run script that is included in the IO500 results tarball.
+The Slurm job control statements for Lenox have been added to the IO500 run script that is included in the IO500 results tarball.

 User environment: